There's No Business Like Show Business (film): Release

 To publicize the film, Monroe wore a black cotton polka-dot swimsuit.
 It went on auction at Christie's in London in 1991 and sold for $22,400 to collector David Gainsborough Roberts.

 Reception

 Box office

 During its second weekend, There's No Business Like Show Business was the number-one box office film, screening in 17 key cities.
 It held the number-one position a week later before it was displaced by 20,000 Leagues Under the Sea (1954) during its fourth weekend.
-By January 1956, There's No Business Like Show Business earned $5 million in estimated box office rentals from the United States and Canada.
+By January 1956, There's No Business Like Show Business earned $5 million in estimated box office sales from the United States and Canada.
 However, the film's negative cost was $4.3 million, and Variety reported the film needed to earn $6.5 million to break even.

 Critical reaction

 Bosley Crowther of The New York Times called the film a "major success", in which he praised Donald O'Connor's performance in particular.
 He also noted that Mitzi Gaynor had surpassed Monroe's "wriggling and squirming" which were "embarrassing to behold."
 Harrison's Reports praised the film, calling it "a feast to the eye, the ear and the heart.
 It is a delightful mixture of Irving Berlin's popular songs, intimate and spectacular production numbers, heartwarming comedy and human interest, adding up to a musical extravaganza that is one of the top entertainments of the year".
 Abel Green of Variety praised Ethel Merman as "a belter of a school of song stylists not to be found on every stage or before every mike" and Dan Dailey "an effective actor" with "polish and conviction."
 Monroe's "Heat Wave" number was described as needing to "be seen to be appreciated", while noting she's "more competitive to Mae West in her delineating."
 Television host Ed Sullivan described Monroe's performance of the song "Heat Wave" as "one of the most flagrant violations of good taste" he had witnessed.

 A review in Time magazine called the film "an Irving Berlin potpourri, containing some good old sweetmeats along with a few fresh-picked sour apples."
 Gaynor was noted as having "a finely machined set of ball bearings, becomingly encased, and Marilyn Monroe will undoubtedly singe the eyebrows off front-row patrons in her Heat Wave number, in which she bumps and grinds as expressively as the law will allow."
 Edwin Schallert of the Los Angeles Times felt: "Those who like Miss Merman—and that will be New Yorkers or the New York-minded especially—will feel that this is one of her most sterling efforts, and that she and Dailey form a first-rate mature team.
 Miss Gaynor, who is away out in front, and O'Connor are also splendidly matched."
 He was more critical of Monroe's performance, writing "there is much stress on this to the point where much of the time she seems almost inarticulate."